 Read more: Delta Tweaks Medallion Status Requirements & Sky Club Policies After Uproar

-Medallion Qualifying Miles (MQMs) will officially disappear as Delta focuses on the almighty Medallion Qualifying Dollar: All that matters for earning status in 2024 and beyond is how much you spend with Delta.
+Medallion Qualifying Miles (MQMs) have officially disappeared as Delta focuses on the almighty Medallion Qualifying Dollar: All that matters for earning status in 2024 and beyond is how much you spend with Delta.
 And from the lowest tier to the top, you'll have to spend a lot more.

 Those annual spending requirements are lower than what the airline originally proposed.
 But it's still a substantial increase.